Leggett History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Legat, Leggat, Leggatt, Leggate, Legatt, Legget, Liggat, Ligget, Liggett and many more.

-Another 93 words (7 lines of text) are included under the topic Early Leggett Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Leggett Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Leggett family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were:

 Leggett Settlers in United States in the 17th Century